 Fred Clarke co-founded the firm in New Haven with Cesar Pelli in 1977 while Cesar was Dean of the Architecture School at Yale University.
 As Senior Design Principal, Fred directs all the projects in the New Haven and Asian studios.
 Under his leadership, the firm has designed and built over 100 million square feet of area, from landmark towers that define the skyline to cultural institutions treasured by residents and visitors, from San Francisco to Dubai, and Tokyo to Miami.

-Transbay District - San Francisco
+Transbay: A Transit District for San Francisco

 The Loma Prieta earthquake that struck in 1989 created an opportunity to rethink San Francisco’s South of Market district.
 Three decades later, a new multimodal transit hub and commercial district is taking shape.
 The Transbay Terminal, considered the “Grand Central of the West,” will eventually accommodate 100,000 passengers each weekday with high-speed rail and new regional rail links.